Should You File a Tax Extension?

 Reasons to Consider Applying for an Extension

 Taxes can be confusing and a lot of work goes into filing tax returns.
 The biggest reason why people file an extension is so they have more time.
 When choosing to apply for an extension, you may be granted up to an extra six months to file.
-This is helpful if you are waiting on important tax documents or need more time to gather receipts for deductions.
+This is helpful if you are waiting on important tax documents or need more time to gather receipts for tax deductions.
 Additionally, having that extra time can help you be sure that everything you’re entering is accurate.
 Tax mistakes can be easy to make, and rushing through the process may lead to even more problems.
 If you’re doing everything by yourself, having that extra time to explore all potential tax deductions can be helpful.
+Another reason why you might want to consider applying for a tax extension is if you face some unexpected life events.
+Illness, death of a family member, or a natural disaster could all be reasons for you to file an extension.

 Reasons to Not Apply for an Extension